gruntwork-io/boilerplate/docs/src/content/docs/advanced/windows.md

 ## SSH-Based Templates

-Some integration tests for SSH-based remote templates are skipped on Windows due to file name compatibility issues in certain Git repositories.
-If you encounter issues cloning remote templates over SSH on Windows, try using HTTPS URLs instead.
+Cloning remote templates over SSH on Windows may fail due to file name compatibility issues in certain Git repositories.
+If you run into errors, try using HTTPS URLs instead.